mez-FMDA/test2/README.md

-# Industry Feedback – 2025 Consultations
+# Industry Feedback – 2025 Working Groups

-This repository contains 10 documents for industry review.
+This repository contains artefacts from X different Working Groups for industry collaboratio non.
 We welcome open discussion via the **Discussions** tab.

 📥 To give feedback:
 - Go to the "Discussions" tab